The Thomas Pages homepage

 the invisible,

-– which was directly present in the sinless Jesus through the special relationship of the Spirit of God to Him from when He thereby became the Christ after His baptism by John,
+– which was directly present in the sinless Jesus through the special relationship of the Spirit of God to His humanity, from when after His baptism by John He thereby became the Christ, to fully reveal the true nature of God,

-which same relationship to the Spirit since Pentecost continues in principle in Christ's people today.
+which same relationship to the Spirit now continues in principle since Pentecost in Christ's people today.

 CONTENTS